Season 3, Episode 9

 Jen, thank you so much for being a guest on the podcast.
 I enjoyed this conversation and learned a lot.

 Thank you for having me.
 I appreciate it.

 Michael Kithcart: 35:22

 Hey, before you go, did that impostor syndrome episode resonate with you?
-Well, according to statistics, it probably did, right.
-But beyond that, wouldn't it be great to have ongoing support to help you overcome self doubt while also learning techniques to improve your leadership impact?
+Well, according to statistics, it probably did, right?
+But beyond that, wouldn't it be great to have ongoing support to help you overcome self-doubt while also learning techniques to improve your leadership impact?
 I thought so too, which is why I'm getting ready to kick off winning your way for senior leaders live and in person right in Minneapolis.
-Now winning your way for senior leaders is for women who are in mid to upper level management, have been leading teams for years and are either not getting any professional development, or what's being offered doesn't really match the level of leader that they want to be.
+Now winning your way for senior leaders is for women who are in mid to upper-level management, have been leading teams for years, and are either not getting any professional development, or what's being offered doesn't match the level of leader that they want to be.
 So I created winning a way for senior leaders to provide a leadership development experience that is just for you.
 If you are a woman, in senior leadership in the Twin Cities, it is nothing like what you have gone before gone through before.
 It is leadership transformation from the inside out.
-It's monthly in person peer group.
-It provides a year long discovery of learning, elevating leadership effectiveness and designing what success looks like for you so that you're winning your way in your whole life, with your whole self.
-It's leadership, it's wellbeing, it's business, it's mindset.
+It's a monthly in-person peer group.
+It provides a year-long discovery of learning, elevating leadership effectiveness, and designing what success looks like for you so that you're winning your way in your whole life, with your whole self.
+It's leadership, it's well-being, it's business, it's mindset.
 It's community.
-It's connection.
+It's a connection.
 Oh my gosh, I'm just so excited about this.
-And we're kicking off soon, like may 11.
-It's limited to 12 senior leaders who are committed to reaching a new level of growth for themselves and for others.
+And we're kicking off soon, like May 11.
+It's limited to 12 senior leaders who are committed to reaching a new level of growth for themselves and others.
 This is not a networking group.
 This is full contact, apply what you're learning along the way, type of transformation.
 So go to Michael W kithcart.com.
 For more details, and I look forward to talking to you soon.